 Both the blooms and foliage are edible and you can use them to flavour drinks, cakes and jellies.

-Discover seven great scented-leaf pelargoniums, below.
+Discover six of the best scented-leaf pelargoniums, below.

 ‘Attar of Roses’